conversejs/converse.js/docs/source/security.rst

 =======================

 .. note::
-    Converse.js comes with no warranty of any kind and the authors are not liable for any damages.
+    Converse comes with no warranty of any kind and the authors are not liable for any damages.

-The data-structures of Converse.js encapsulate sensitive user data such as XMPP account details (in case of manual login) and personal conversations.
+The data-structures of Converse encapsulate sensitive user data such as XMPP account details (in case of manual login) and personal conversations.

-In an environment where, besides Converse.js, other untrusted 3rd party scripts might also be running, it's important to guard against malicious or invasive access to user data and/or the API.
+In an environment where, besides Converse, other untrusted 3rd party scripts might also be running, it's important to guard against malicious or invasive access to user data and/or the API.